BlockchainLabsNZ/BitHeroToken/audit/readme.md

 ## Observations

 - Before the Audit the team has deployed their contracts to mainnet at the address of [0x91e8782aed0213659caea7d80975ac20ce9ebb38](http://etherscan.io/address/0x91e8782aed0213659caea7d80975ac20ce9ebb38) & [0x5ba422338f85d19d92eaab161ce0ee2d93165116](http://etherscan.io/address/0x5ba422338f85d19d92eaab161ce0ee2d93165116).
-To date neither of these contracts have been are source verified.
-We would recommend that the team source verified these contracts to confirm the are the same as the code that has been audited.
+To date neither of these contracts have been source verified.
+We would recommend that the team source verified these contracts to confirm they are the same as the code that has been audited.

 ## Conclusion